MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/teamsjs-support-m365.md

 [Reference](/javascript/api/@microsoft/teams-js/search)

-> [!IMPORTANT]
-> This namespace is in preview and subject to change based on feedback.
-Please do not use in production.
+Preview.
 Allows your application to interact with the host Microsoft 365 application's search box.
 By integrating your application with the host's search box, users can search your app using the same search box they use elsewhere in Teams, Outlook, or Microsoft 365 app.

 <br />
 <table border>